 Through thirty years in professional and business life, he has been active with not-for-profit organisations.
 He has been a comprehensive school governor, helped a number of national charities, worked on development committees of major arts organisations such as The BFI and was chair of the trustee board of Missing People for a decade.

 Johnson is Cabinet Member for Growth, Development and Planning at Southwark Council.
 He was born and raised in Peckham where he serves as a Labour councillor.

 Giles trained at Mountview.
-His career includes Candide, Troilus and Cressida, Hamlet and Honk (National Theatre).
+His career has included Candide, Hamlet and Ma Rainey’s Black Bottom (National Theatre).
 He was in the original casts of Avenue Q and Book of Mormon.
-In 2017 he originated the role of Aaron Burr in the London production of Hamilton, for which he won the 2018 Olivier Award for Best Actor in a Musical.
+Most recently he originated the role of Aaron Burr in the London production of Hamilton, for which he won the 2018 Olivier Award for Best Actor in a Musical.

 Vincent is an architect/developer and experienced board-level executive with particular experience in creating, planning and realising commercial and arts sector development projects.

 A founder member and senior director of Stanhope Properties plc, he has since been involved as an entrepreneur and consultant in many arts projects, including the realisation of the Sainsbury Wing of National Gallery and the early stages of the redevelopment of Royal Opera House, Covent Garden.